For event agencies, marketing/HR and the public sector

 • DSLR and mirrorless cameras

-Don't you want to invest yourself?
-You can also rent cameras with staff..
+Don't you want to invest yourself? you can also rent cameras with staff.

 Tripods